Setting Process Of Cement

 For plastic concrete, it is necessary to be placed and consolidated before the initial setting and it should remain undisturbed until the paste becomes a hardened mass.

 The concrete gains its strength as rapidly as possible after initial stiffening.
 The formwork should be removed after a permissible interval of time and further construction should be then started.
 Thus the frost action in cold climate is minimized.

 Initial setting time can be defined as the time when the cement paste starts losing its plasticity.
 As per IS specification, the minimum initial setting time is 30 minutes for ordinary portland cement and 60 minutes for low heat cement.

-The final setting is defined as the time taken to reach the cement paste to become into a hardened mass.
-As per IS specification, The maximum final setting time for all type of cement is 10 hours.
+The final setting is defined as the time taken to reach the cement paste to become a hardened mass.
+As per IS specification, The maximum final setting time for all types of cement is 10 hours.